ramarya2009/CAD-Library/README.md

 CAD
 ===

-A selection of CAD drawings for off the shelf parts and a few things I have made which may be of use to others.
+A selection of CAD drawings for off the shelf parts, several parametric enclosure designs and a few things I have made which may be of use to others.

 Note that not all dimensions are guaranteed to be accurate, always double check before manufacture.